dlg1206/graven/py-crawler/readme.md

   --grype-path <absolute path to grype binary>
                         Path to Grype binary to use.
-By default, assumes grype is already on the PATH
+By default, assumes grype is already on the PATH --grype-db-source <url of grype database to use>
+                        URL of specific grype database to use.
+To see the full list, run 'grype db list'
 ```